ali20480/Neuromorphic-Digit-Classification/README.md

 # How to cite

-May you use this work, please cite:
+If you use this work, please cite:

 **Ali Safa.
 (2020).
 Digit Classification Using a One-Hidden-Layer Spiking Neural Network. https://doi.org/10.5281/zenodo.3951560.**